GAIA-X4PLC-AAD/idsa-environment/README.md

 ## Prerequisites
 In order to deploy the k8s scripts, you will need the following:

-- A k8s cluster where you are able to deploy containers
+- A k8s cluster where you are able to deploy containers (minikube, Managed Azure Kubernetes Service (AKS), ...)
+- Docker Desktop

 ## Important information
 If you are using AWS or a local environment, you maybe need to change some things in order to get the deployment scripts working, e.g. the storage-class files.
 The PS1 scripts and current settings are optimized for the usage on an Azure infrastructure.